7 Health Tips for Men Over 30

 4. Don’t ditch the doc

-Even if you feel fine and nothing is out of the ordinary, get in the doctor’s office for a yearly check-up to evaluate your cholesterol levels, blood pressure, and all that good stuff.
-And don’t be afraid to ask questions.
-Doctors have heard and seen it all.
+Even if you feel fine and nothing is out of the ordinary, get to the doctor’s office for a yearly check-up to evaluate your cholesterol levels and blood pressure.
+You can also bring with you a list of questions to ask your healthcare provider if there are certain health concerns you have.

 5. Build your bones

 Women aren’t the only ones susceptible to bone loss as they age.
-Make sure you are getting enough calcium and vitamin D in your diet (taking a daily multivitamin is always a good idea).
+Make sure you are getting enough calcium and vitamin D in your diet.
+You can do so by taking a daily multivitamin, but remember, don’t take anything before checking with your healthcare provider.

 6. Keep your eyes peeled for problems